 A study of the neutrino arrival directions reveals that the observed neutrino flux is consistent with an isotropic distribution indicating an extragalactic origin.
+Several searches for a Galactic component and Galactic sources are ongoing.
 The production of PeV neutrinos is inevitably associated with the production of PeV gamma rays: hadronic accelerators produce fluxes of both neutral and charged pions that are the parents of gamma rays and neutrinos, respectively.
 For cosmic sources, the gamma rays cascade in the microwave and infrared background and reach Earth with reduced energies that are conveniently within the sensitivity range of the Fermi satellite.
-Figure 2.1-3 shows the gamma-ray flux accompanying an E-2.15 neutrino spectrum with an exponential cutoff around a PeV.
-While it describes the IceCube data only on average, the gamma-ray spectrum, after propagation, matches the extragalactic isotropic diffuse gamma-ray background measured by Fermi.
+Figure 2.1-1 shows the gamma-ray flux accompanying an E^{-2.15} neutrino spectrum with an exponential cutoff around a PeV.
+While it describes the IceCube data only on average, the gamma-ray spectrum, after propagation, matches the extragalactic isotropic diffuse gammaray background measured by Fermi.
 We here assumed equal production of pions of all three charges in the cosmic beam dump.
 This exercise indicates that the contribution of gamma rays accompanying IceCube neutrinos to Fermi's extragalactic flux is significant, suggesting a common origin of some of the sources at some level.
-More importantly, the roughly equal energy densities of neutrinos and gamma rays imply that the nonthermal universe is unlikely to be understood on the basis of electromagnetic processes, which has been the routine approach until now.
+In fact, as mentioned in the previous section, in July 2018, IceCube, gamma-ray telescopes Fermi and MAGIC, and several other experiments announced the detection of neutrinos and photons from blazar TXS 0506+056.
+These results constitute the first-ever identification of a likely source of extragalactic neutrinos and of high-energy cosmic rays.

-Figure 2.1-3: The astrophysical neutrino flux (black line) observed by IceCube and the corresponding gamma-ray flux (red line) observed by Fermi after cascading through the extragalactic background light.
-The calculation assumes that the decay products of neutral and charged pions from hadronic interactions are responsible for the nonthermal emission in the Universe.
+Figure 2.1-1: The astrophysical neutrino flux (black line) observed by IceCube and the corresponding gamma-ray flux (red line) observed by Fermi after cascading through the extragalactic background light.
+The calculation assumes that the decay products of neutral and charged pions from hadronic interactions are responsible for the non-thermal emission in the Universe.
 The black data points are obtained from neutrino events starting inside the detector.
 Also shown is the best fit to the flux above 220 TeV of high-energy muon neutrinos penetrating the Earth.

-2.2 IceCube Science Beyond Cosmic Neutrinos
+2.3 IceCube Science Beyond Cosmic Neutrinos

-When considering the goals of detector operations, it is important to recognize that IceCube data impact science beyond neutrino astronomy.
-An incomplete list of analyses performed by IceCube working groups includes:
+When considering the goals of detector operations, it is important to recognize that IceCube data impacts science beyond neutrino astronomy.
+The science reach of IceCube is illustrated in Figure 2.1-2.
+Every box in the diagram is covered either by publications or by an ongoing analysis.